carpentries/carpentrycon/Sessions/2018-05-31/12-Breakout-12-Mentoring/Abstract.md

 ### **Part 4**: Wrap-up & Discussion
 - What resources can we as a community provide to address the questions we have as a group?
 - What advice or resources do we have in general for mentors?
+- Session leads go around the room and ask individuals what they are comfortable helping people with.
+Add information to [this etherpad](http://pad.software-carpentry.org/carpentrycon2018-mentoring)